 The map of you expands, and you appreciate the sign: “you are here” with more compassion than the old, narrow routes of shame and blame had once allowed.

 The map isn’t as clear as you had hoped it would be, after the initial therapy epiphanies.
 We work together to unravel the why, peeling back to the origin of the difficult feelings in your life.
 The why is rarely simple.

 You’ve worked hard to get where you are, and while we honor that, together we acknowledge that it’s protection has begun to fail you, leaving you unsatisfied and living a life that feels more like it belongs to someone else or a low level of throbbing pain is there that you have ignored for so long.

-By unraveling the tightness inside, you feel looser and less stable than you have in a long while.
+By unraveling the tightness inside, you feel less stable than you have in a long while.
 It’s scary.
 But also freeing.
 And then the plot points on the map of your life start to connect, and you begin to grasp the bigger picture.
 The trends show you that what you have felt, how you have acted, are natural responses to hurt, pain, and fear.
 Even more, they are part of what makes you so beautifully human.
 It’s strange, but the more you unravel, the more you understand.
 And the more you understand, the more you learn how to respond to these insights with love and compassion.

 You feel on edge, irritable, and frustrated with how many roles and responsibilities you have to juggle with little to no appreciation.

 You find that whenever you try to relax it feels more like numbing out however you can.
 You find yourself daydreaming of a life you wished you were living, instead of the daily obsession of small, likely inconsequential decisions.

 Regular, consistent, blissful sleep is a fantasy.
 One you miss with every single bone in your body.
 But instead of counting sheep, you find yourself listing worry after worry, making imaginary to-do lists instead of enjoying the bliss of dreamless sleep.